Professional Clinical Counseling, M.A.

 Progression through the Program

-Students take a total of 60 credits, as specified in the curriculum section.
+Students take a total of 60 credits, as specified in the Requirements tab of this catalog.

 - 15-21 credits—Theories and processes in Professional Clinical Counseling

-- 12 credits—Supervised practical training through practicum, internships, case seminar, and professional seminar for Professional Clinical Counseling
+- 12 credits—Supervised practical training through practicum, internships, and professional seminar

 Students are provided with a Plan of Study when accepted into the program based on their preference to complete the program full-time (2 years, 1 semester) or part-time (3 years or 4 years).
-You will meet with the graduate advisor upon enrollment to select your plan of study.
+Students meet with the program's Graduate Advisor upon enrollment to select their plan of study.

 Students in the Professional Clinical Counseling program take Prof Clinical Counseling (PCC), Marriage Family Therapy (MFT), and Prof Counsel/Marriage Family (PCMF) courses as part of their plan of study.
 Please refer to the course sequence page to see the list of specific required courses for the degree.